 Interact with Prescription Medication?

 CBD is a safe, non-toxic, non-intoxicating cannabis extract.
-Its medical applications range from the treatment of serious conditions such as epileptic seizures and chronic depression, all the way to everyday health and wellbeing.
+Its medical applications range from the treatment of serious conditions.
+Conditions such as; epileptic seizures and chronic depression, all the way to everyday health and wellbeing.
 Whether that be relief from aches and pains, help with that post work out recovery, or a natural sleep aid, CBD has become a favoured natural alternative to pharmaceutical medicine.
 But as fantastic as cannabidiol is, it can’t treat every medical issue.
 Many people have conditions that do require them to take prescription drugs.
 And that’s important because mixing CBD and pharmaceuticals can inhibit the effectiveness of those medications.

 How are Drugs Metabolized?

 While it exists in every tissue of the human body, CYT P450 in the liver, specifically the role it plays in breaking down toxins, has become of critical importance to modern medicine.
 It’s so crucial because roughly 75 percent of the world’s pharmaceutical drugs are metabolized through this pathway, CBD included.
-With the vast majority of our available medicines competing for the same real estate inside your liver, successfully treating more than one medical condition becomes a very complex pharmacological task.
+With the vast majority of our available medicines competing for the same real estate inside your liver.
+Successfully treating more than one medical condition becomes a very complex pharmacological task.

 When more than one drug uses this CYT 450 pathway, they begin to interact with each other; one can inhibit or exacerbate the metabolism of the other.
 In simpler terms, one drug can prevent the other from working and this usually leads to an adjustment of dosage to compensate.
-In extreme cases, some drugs will stop others from metabolizing completely, causing them to bioaccumulate, or build up within the human body.
+In extreme cases, some drugs will stop others from metabolizing completely.
+This causes them to bioaccumulate, or build up within the human body.
 Additionally, the more drugs you add to the equation, the more complex this set of interactions becomes, with multiple drugs jostling to be metabolized by the same system of enzymes.

 Medical science has long studied these drug interactions because of how important it is that patients receive an “effective dose” that will treat their various conditions.
 If the dosage is too low, then the medicine simply won’t work.
 Conversely, if it is too high, then